lebpac/lebpac.github.io/lunch.md

 ## FAQ

 **What if my child is away on lunch day?**
 If your child is absent, their order may be given to others to avoid waste.
-If you’d like to pick it up, you can do so at **12 pm in the multipurpose room**.
+If you’d like to pick it up, you can do so at **noon in the multipurpose room**.
 Due to Food Safe regulations, we will not be able to store it for pick up later in the day.

 **What if I want to change my child's order?**
 The ordering deadline for the following week is every **Thursday at 7 am**.
 For example, if you would like to change your child's lunch for Wednesday, January 28, the new order would need to be in MunchaLunch by Thursday, January 22 at 6:59 am.
 The change can be made by clicking on the "Edit" button next to your order.
 After a change, you may need to make a payment or use your available MunchaLunch credit (which will be held until your next order).